 Students may add a class only during the first week of an eight (8) week session or fifteen (15) week term.
-Students are to use the "Add/Drop" form to make this request, available online on the Registrar's webpage www.regent.edu/add as well as in hard copy in the Registrar's office.
-Students may not add courses beyond the second week of an eight (8) week session or fifteen (15) week term.
-During the second week of an eight (8) week session or fifteen (15) week term, students may only add courses by contacting the Office of Advising and receiving subsequent approval subject to university policies.
-Dropping a Course
+Students are to use the "Add/Drop" form to make this request, available online on the Registrar's webpage www.regent.edu/add as well as in hard copy in the Registrar's office and in the Office of Advising and Student Services.
+Students may not add courses beyond the first week of an eight (8) week session or fifteen (15) week term.

+2. Dropping a Course